sidhi18/DAy-13-D--strings-practice/README.md

 💡 Purpose
 This project was created as part of my daily Java revision and hands-on practice plan focused on String manipulation.
 It combines theoretical concepts with applied coding examples to strengthen understanding.

 You can keep updating this file by adding loops, conditionals, or modularizing each program into its own method in future versions.

+🏁 Next Steps (For Future Revisions)
+* Add input validation

+* Use loops for repeated tasks

+* Split each program into separate methods or classes

+* Add more advanced string operations like replaceAll, regex, etc.